 You might find it interesting to know that while a section of the country is in turmoil other parts of the country continue life as usual.
 We are told that there are over 100,000 foreign tourists in Israel right now enjoying the Holy sites without interruption.

 We have been to Israel many times when the news was not great and the media was showing a very difficult situation; yet while there, it was peaceful for us and the group.
 (The Sumrall family has even lived in Israel during times of war and experienced no problems at all.)
-The Tour Coordinator is traveling to Israel every tour and we have employees on the ground in Jerusalem, so rest assured we are in great communication with how certain situation may or may not affect our travels.
+A LeSEA Tours staff member is traveling to Israel every tour and we have contacts on the ground in Jerusalem, so rest assured we are in great communication with how certain situation may or may not affect our travels.

 The bottom line is that we need to continue to watch but more importantly pray.
 We are commanded to pray for the peace of Jerusalem and today more than ever we need to pray for not just Jerusalem but also the leadership of our country as well as the leadership of Israel and the Palestinian Authority.